shania1113/shania1113.github.io/README.md

 ## Special Thanks

-The code writing for this project had help from ChatGPT, including asking it coding questions on how to use specific functions, but the author writes major work.
+The code writing for this project had help from [ChatGPT](https://chatgpt.com/).

 Some other coding questions are answered by the previous course ICCs and StackOverflow.